Managing Receptors¶

 SOFEA uses the concept of a Receptor Group to organize receptors.
 For grid

-receptors, this corresponds to Netid
+receptors, this corresponds to Netid for GRIDCART receptors in AERMOD.

-For discrete receptors, including rings, this corresponds to Arcid
+For discrete receptors, including rings, this corresponds to Arcid for

-receptors in AERMOD.
+EVALCART receptors in AERMOD.

 The plot on the right-hand side shows all sources and receptors already defined within a Scenario.
 As receptors are added through the interactive dialog box, they are automatically added to the plot so that you can visually confirm that added receptors are placed at the desired locations.
 You can modify the color of group of receptors by double-clicking the square symbol in the first column of the table.